Matter in Transition

 Photography distillates this process further by a reduction of available information (in comparison with being present at the site) and a transformation to a near two dimensional surface of colour and texture.
 Elements in each image are to varying degrees recognisable to those beholding the images.
 This identification is not universal but dependent on the knowledge and experience that each viewer brings to their participatory viewing.
 This absence of recognition acts as a stimulus to the imagination, as those looking try to figure out what they are looking at.

-Three works from Transient at the Kinsale Pottery and Arts Centre as part of the exhibition Manifest, 2010.
+Three works from Dark Materials at the Kinsale Pottery and Arts Centre as part of the exhibition Manifest, 2010.

 The act of distillation through fragmentation that is enhanced by photography was also applied to the architectural space of the recycling plant.
 The function of the structures, their geographic positions and the effects of the process on them also become, by degree, partially obscured and amalgamated.